Usage docs

 Save, Download, and Profile

-Understand when to download immediately versus saving templates to your profile for reuse, Fill By Link publishing, and respondent management.
+Understand when to download flat, editable, or selected-page PDFs immediately versus saving templates to your profile for reuse, Fill By Link publishing, and respondent management.

 How to use this docs page